JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/README.md

 Finally, the draft genome assembly obtained with smartdenovo was polished with the illumina trimmed sequences.
 For polishing, the Pilon software was used, but to be able to run pilon, the illumina sequences were first aligned on the draft of the genome with the help of the [BWA](bin/bwa.sh) aligner and the data was ordered with [samtools.sh](bin/samtools.sh)

 After the alignment steps, the polishing of the de novo genome is finally carried out with the help of [pilon.sh](/bin/pilon.sh).

+### Workflow: second objective

+To meet the second objective, the genomes assemblies will be made based on the reference using the following script [`assembly_ref.sh`](/bin/assembly_ref.sh)

 ### *Software* versions used